sanraith/razer-taskbar/README.md

 ## Summary

 Display the battery state of Razer products using log messages from Razer Synapse.
 Inspired by [Tekk-Know/RazerBatteryTaskbar](https://github.com/Tekk-Know/RazerBatteryTaskbar), instead of USB communication this app uses Razer Synapse logs to get the latest battery status of Razer wireless devices.
-This has the advantage to support more devices (headsets, mice, keyboard, etc.) without extra configuration, but also requires Razer Synapse 3 to be running.
+This has the advantage to support more devices (headsets, mice, keyboard, etc.) without extra configuration, but also requires Razer Synapse 3 or 4 to be running.

 ![Screenshot of razer-taskbar battery icon and its menu showing its connected to a Razer headset.](docs/screenshot.png)